 - 1 - We are a new department (or we have a new name).
-How do we get a new unit logo?All UAA-authorized new or modified logos must come from the University Relations office.
+How do we get a new unit logo?All UAA-authorized new or modified logos must come from the Department of University Marketing and Communications.
 To get your new logo, please fill out the new logo request form - New or Modified Logo Request.
 Once we receive your request, we will start work on your new logo.

 - 2 - If I use our unit-specific logo, do I need to use one of the UAA primary logos

 No. Your unit-specific logo takes care of it all!

 Do not use primary and unit logos in combination; use only one primary or one unit logo.
 Use only the logo that best represents your department or the university and makes the most sense to your audience.

 - 3 - Should I use numerous UAA unit logos (and or other logos) all together on one